 For these reasons, DENR recommends the use of waste management alternatives other than backyard burning.
-EPA has established a web site at http://www.epa.gov/msw/backyard/ containing information, links, brochures, presentations and other outreach materials for governments and citizens.
+EPA has established a web site at https://www.epa.gov/communityhealth/solid-waste-resources-community-health containing information, links, and other outreach materials for governments and citizens.
 There are many good reasons to discontinue backyard burning.
 Please do your part to eliminate or discourage this dangerous practice.

 Click on Chemicals Released During Open Burning for a detailed listing of chemicals released and potential health hazards when specific items are burned.